andhit-r/e-commerce/website_product_show_uom/README.rst

 7. Click **Customize** menu
 8. Toggle **Show UoM** option to show/hide UoM

-New column for UoM will show after quantity on Shopping Chart table
+A new column for UoM will be displayed after the quantity on Shopping Chart table.

 Know issues / Roadmap
 =====================
-* Show UoM on product page(s) configuration valid for all products.
-No individual configuration for each product.
+* Display UoM on product page(s) configuration valid for all products (no individual configuration for each product).
-* This module does not give the ability to change order line UoM
+* This module does not give the ability to change order line UoM.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas